sourcegraph/sourcegraph-public-snapshot/client/cody-browser/README.md

 ## Setup

-1. Clone this repository.
+1. Clone this repository
-2. Run `pnpm install` to install dependencies
+2. Run `pnpm install` from the root of this repository to install dependencies
-3. Run `pnpm watch` to run developer service
+3. Run `pnpm watch-cody-browser` from the root of this repository to run developer server
-4. Load Extension on Chrome
+4. Load Extension on Chrome:
    1. Open - Chrome browser
    2. Access - `chrome://extensions`
    3. Check - Developer mode